DanDreadless/Scripts/README.md

 * Find Logged on User (RDP)
 * Find Logged on User Anywhere (SLOW)
+* Update Employee Directory (from Active Directory displayed as a webpage)
+    * requires amendments to OutED.ps1
+* Office 365 Administration
-* Export Local Domain user information to M365
+    * Export Local AD users to M365
-* M365 Exchange Calendar Admninistration
+    * Exchange Calendar Administration
-* Export OneDrive Usage to a CSV
+    * Export OneDrive Usage to CSV
-* Export domain users into a freiendly viewable web directory (requires amendments to OutED.ps1)
+    * Export List of Mailboxes to CSV

 **I accept no responsibility for script missuse, Scripts can be damaging if not used properly**